Cptcecil/FantasyForum/FantasyForum/Web/README.md

 go to dev, pull, go to my branch, rebase dev, checkout dev then merge

 -6/26/17-
+Fixed FrontPageLayout controller code and FPL folder heirarchy.
+Went over columns, size parameters and their properties.
+Action Link proper formatting

+*Assignment*
+Become familiar with column layout and how different screen size changes and effects columns.
+Add to FPL Form  TeamName, Tagline, Description? (text area instead of input) Find out how to set a character limit on regular input type text (50 characters)

 *Show Later *
+Issue with NavBar resizing, not responsive.
+Marshall "Right at 990 pixels, my mouse is too damn fast.
+Got dang screen is too big" in Layout - new { area = "" }  What does this mean?
 Razor render css
 Why do things get bundled into Razer?
 DNS, IP Addressess and Ports